Kingxukai/linux/Documentation/kbuild/kconfig-macro-language.rst

 targets and prerequisites.
 The other is a macro language for performing textual substitution.

-There is clear distinction between the two language stages.
+There is clear distinction between the woke two language stages.
 For example, you can write a makefile like follows::

     APP := foo